How to Write a Novel When You Have a Full-Time Life (with guest writer M.J. McGriff)

 Give yourself time to get your head right whether that means scaling back or just taking a break altogether.
 Then, when you’re ready, break out that calendar, re-evaluate your writing schedule, and get back to it.
 Don’t be afraid or feel guilty about changing course.

 A huge thank you to Margaret for stopping by Well-Storied today to share her tried-and-true tips for pursuing your passion while living a full-time life.
-I hope you enjoyed it as much as I did. *takes down ALL THE NOTES*
+I hope you enjoyed her insights as much as I did.
+Happy writing, friends!

 Follow MJ McGriff online using the links below!